Arch-Software-Dev/triliumquest-smart-contract/README.txt

    - You can then do a 'set contract' action with 'cleos' and point in to the './build/triliumquest' directory

  - Additions to CMake should be done to the CMakeLists.txt in the './src' directory and not in the top level CMakeLists.txt

+ # satyam branch changes :
+    this works with wax-cdt
+    changed type of user_name to name
+    and also secondary index for user_name